 Deborah McCoy, Assistant Vice President for Education

 Debbie directs all museum education programs, and leads professional development training in playful learning and the play-based Reggio Emilia Approach for educators across the country.
 In 2013, she participated in a North American Study Tour of the schools of Reggio Emilia in Italy.
-As a founding teacher of the Genesee Community Charter School at the Rochester Museum and Science Center, Debbie implemented the innovative Expeditionary Learning model there and has presented national seminars for Expeditionary Learning Schools.
+Debbie has been an early childhood teacher and administrator for more than 30 years.
+As a kindergarten and first grade teacher, she implemented the innovative Expeditionary Learning model and has presented national seminars for Expeditionary Learning Schools.
 Debbie holds a master’s degree in elementary education from the State University of New York at Geneseo.